 What to expect

-SQL Data Warehouse supports many of the Transact-SQL features found in SQL Server.
-More importantly there are scale out specific features that we will want to leverage to maximize the performance of your solution.
+SQL Data Warehouse supports many of the T-SQL features that are used in SQL Server.
+More importantly, there are scale-out specific features that you can use to maximize the performance of your solution.

 However, to maintain the scale and performance of SQL Data Warehouse there are also some features and functionality that have behavioral differences and others that are not supported.

 Stored procedures are a great way for encapsulating your SQL code; storing it close to your data in the data warehouse.
 Stored procedures help developers modularize their solutions by encapsulating the code into manageable units; facilitating greater reusability of code.
 Each stored procedure can also accept parameters to make them even more flexible.